nus-cs2103/website-base/admin/tp-supervision.md

 </div>
 <div tags="m--cs2113 m--cs2103">

-**The tutor's main job (in the context of this course project) is to observe, facilitate self/peer learning, evaluate, and give feedback.**
+**The tutor's main job (in the context of this course project) is to observe, facilitate self/peer learning, and evaluate.** They will not be telling you how to do the project (such guidance is given in other ways e.g., via the course website), or lead/manage the project for you.
+So, you are expected to self-manage the project.
+However, if you are facing difficulties, you are welcome/encouraged to keep the tutor informed, so that s/he can take necessary actions.

-{{ Session_name }} time is the main avenue for meeting your tutor.
-In addition, you can meet the tutor at other times, as many times you need, subject to availability in his/her schedule.
 </div>
 <div tags="m--cs2113 m--cs2103" id="making-project-decisions">

-**==Tutors are not allowed to contribute to graded components of your project work.==** For example, if you are faced with a design decision in your project, a tutor will not make that decision for you.<br>
+**==Tutors are not allowed to contribute to graded components of your project work.==** For example, if you are faced with a design decision in your project, a tutor will not make that decision for you.
+See the panel below for more details.
- %%Reason: to ensure fairness across teams, and to ensure the work you submit for grading is entirely your own%%

-Following from the above, **don't expect instructors to answer questions that are specific to graded deliverables** (e.g., ask which design alternative is better -- that's a decision you need to make yourself). <span tags="m--cs2103 m--cs2113">At best, the instructor can channel the question to the professor.</span> However, ==you can still raise such questions in the course forum== where the professor can answer the question in a general way that's not unfair to other teams (and other teams can benefit from the answer as well).
+{{ embed_topic("appendixB-policies.md#policy-feedbackOnProjectWork", "Admin " + icon_embedding + " Policy on feedback for project work", indent=1, level=2) }}

 <box type="tip" seamless>